imixs/imixs-workflow/src/site/markdown/core/itemcollection.md

     import org.imixs.workflow.ItemCollection;

     ItemCollection myItemCollection=new ItemCollection;
-    myItemCollection.replaceItemValue("FirstName","Anna");
+    myItemCollection.setItemValue("FirstName","Anna");
-    myItemCollection.replaceItemValue("CostCenter",new Integer(4010));
+    myItemCollection.setItemValue("CostCenter",new Integer(4010));
     myItemCollection.appendItemValue("team","mark");
     myItemCollection.appendItemValue("team","anna");

-The method _replaceItemValue_ adds a new Item or replaces the value of an existing item.
+The method _setItemValue_ adds a new Item or replaces the value of an existing item.
 This code example creates a new empty ItemCollection and adds three new items.
 The first Item with the name "FirstName" contains a String value and the second item "CostCenter" contains an Integer value.
 For the third item 'team' the  method _appendItemValue_ is used, which allows to add multiple values into one item.

 ### Getter Methods
 The ItemCollection provides different methods to access items values.
-Some of the  methods are type-save and allow to access a value of a specific type.
+The  methods are type-save and allow to access a value of a specific type.
 See the following example:

     String name=myItemCollection.getItemValueString("FirstName");
     int costcenter=myItemCollection.getItemValueInteger("CostCenter");
+    // equals to
+    String name=myItemCollection.getItemValue("FirstName",String.class);
+    int costcenter=myItemCollection.getItemValue("CostCenter",Integer.class);

 The following table gives an overview about the getter methods: